cvlabsio/Penetration_Testing/README.md

 # Penetration Testing (Full Course)

 Welcome to the Penetration Testing Full Course repository!
-Here, you'll find comprehensive materials covering a wide range of penetration testing topics.
-From understanding the fundamentals to mastering advanced techniques, this course aims to equip you with the knowledge and skills needed to become a proficient penetration tester.
+Here, you'll find comprehensive materials covering various penetration testing topics.
+From understanding the fundamentals to mastering advanced techniques, this course will equip you with the knowledge and skills needed to become a proficient penetration tester.

-## First learn this tools then speciliaze in one domain of ** Penetration Testing ** mentioned below:
+## First learn these tools then specialize in one domain of ** Penetration Testing ** mentioned below:

 ### Tools Lists:
 - Information Gathering